Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure

 \subsection{Multi-UAV Control and Coverage Optimization}

-The deployment of UAVs for wireless coverage has been extensively studied through heuristic, mathematical, and learning-based approaches.
-Early research typically formulated the coverage problem as a facility location task.
-Within this context, optimal 3D locations for static users were derived in~\cite{mozaffari2016efficient, al20173d} by utilizing convex optimization and circle packing theory.
-To address energy constraints, trajectory optimization frameworks were proposed in~\cite{zeng2017energy} to balance throughput against propulsion energy consumption.
-More recently, meta-heuristic algorithms have been applied to dynamic scenarios.
-An evolving collaborative differential evolution algorithm was proposed in~\cite{Xu2025Evolving} for dynamic path planning, and a minimum-UAV coverage problem was addressed in~\cite{Gong2024Energy} through energy-efficient graph algorithms.
-However, these model-based methods typically assume global Channel State Information (CSI) availability and suffer from high computational latency, which makes them less suitable for real-time control in volatile environments.
+The deployment of UAVs for wireless coverage has been studied via heuristic, mathematical, and learning-based approaches.
+Early research formulated the coverage problem as a facility location task, deriving optimal 3D locations for static users via convex optimization and circle packing theory~\cite{mozaffari2016efficient, al20173d}.
+To address energy constraints, trajectory optimization frameworks balanced throughput against propulsion energy consumption~\cite{zeng2017energy}.
+More recently, meta-heuristic algorithms have been applied to dynamic scenarios, such as collaborative differential evolution for path planning and energy-efficient graph algorithms for minimum-UAV coverage~\cite{Xu2025Evolving,Gong2024Energy}.
+However, these model-based methods typically assume global Channel State Information (CSI) availability and suffer from high computational latency, making them less suitable for real-time control in volatile environments.

-With the advancement of deep reinforcement learning (DRL), decentralized control strategies have emerged as a promising alternative.
-Since the introduction of Multi-Agent Deep Deterministic Policy Gradient (MADDPG)~\cite{lowe2017multi}, various DRL-based controllers have been developed for aerial networks.
-DRL was utilized in~\cite{Hoang2025Adaptive} for adaptive 3D placement in 6G airborne small cells, while a joint 3D trajectory design and resource scheduling framework was proposed in~\cite{10373024} for space-air-ground integrated networks.
-Beyond throughput maximization, ensuring fairness has gained significant attention.
-An adaptive deployment approach was proposed in~\cite{Lai2023Adaptive} to balance offload traffic, highlighting the importance of fairness-aware protocols.
-Furthermore, a utility-driven route adaptation scheme was introduced in~\cite{Aryendu2025AURA} for green cooperative networks.
-Despite these advancements, most existing works rely on coordinate-based Multi-Layer Perceptrons (MLPs).
-This architecture struggles to capture the permutation-invariant nature of UAV swarms~\cite{zaheer2017deep}, which often leads to coordination collapse when the number of neighbors fluctuates.
+With deep reinforcement learning (DRL) advancements, decentralized control strategies have emerged as a promising alternative.
+Since the introduction of Multi-Agent Deep Deterministic Policy Gradient (MADDPG)~\cite{lowe2017multi}, various DRL-based controllers have addressed adaptive 3D placement in 6G small cells~\cite{Hoang2025Adaptive} and joint trajectory design in space-air-ground integrated networks~\cite{10373024}.
+Beyond throughput, ensuring fairness has gained attention via adaptive deployment~\cite{Lai2023Adaptive} and utility-driven route adaptation for green cooperative networks~\cite{Aryendu2025AURA}.
+Despite these advances, most existing works rely on coordinate-based Multi-Layer Perceptrons (MLPs).
+This architecture struggles to capture the permutation-invariant nature of UAV swarms~\cite{zaheer2017deep}, often leading to coordination collapse when agent populations fluctuate.